Grace Zumwinkle: College

-Zumwinkle began her collegiate career for the Minnesota Golden Gophers during the 2017–18 season.
-During her freshman year, she recorded 17 goals and 21 assists in 38 games to lead the team in scoring.
+Zumwinkle played five seasons for the Minnesota Golden Gophers from 2017 to 2021, serving as team captain during her senior year.
+During her freshman season, she recorded 17 goals and 21 assists in 38 games to lead the team in scoring.
 She tied for the team lead with eight multi-point games.
 She was named the WCHA Rookie of the Week for the week ending December 12, 2017.
 She led all rookies with five points and recorded two goals and three assists in two games during the weekend.
 She was also named the WCHA Offensive Player of the Month for December 2017.
 In four games in December, she led all WCHA players with four goals and four assists, including one game-winning goal.
 Following an outstanding season, she was named to the All-WCHA First Team, WCHA All-Rookie team and WCHA Scoring Champion.
 She became the first freshman to be named WCHA Scoring Champion since 2010.

 During the 2018–19 season, she ranked second on the team in scoring with 41 points in 39 games and led the team with six multi-goal games.
 She led Minnesota and ranked second in the WCHA with 25 goals, and led the WCHA and tied for second in the nation with seven power-play goals.
 She also ranked second in the WCHA with 0.64 goals per game and fifth in the WCHA with 1.05 points per game.
 On November 30, 2018, she recorded a career-high five points with her first career hat-trick and two assists in a game against Yale.
 She was subsequently named the WCHA Forward of the Week and NCAA Second Star of the Week for the week ending December 4, 2018.
 She was also named WCHA Forward of the Month for November 2018 after leading the league with seven goals and 11 points.
 She was named WCHA Forward of the Week for the week ending January 29, 2019, and she tied for the WCHA lead with four points and three goals over the weekend.
 She was also named WCHA Forward of the Month for January 2019 after leading the league with 12 points, eight goals, three power-play goals, and four power-play points during January.